+Aquatic strategies were also developed for imminent threats.
 Imminent threats are those factors likely to cause immediate mortality to the aquatic focal species and include the following three categories: fish passage obstructions, inadequate fish screens, and stream reaches that are dewatered due directly to man-caused activities.
-Implementing the identified strategies in priority protection areas and addressing imminent threats throughout the subbasin are also considered priorities within this subbasin plan.
+Addressing imminent threats throughout the subbasin is also considered a priority within this subbasin plan.

-Workng hypotheses for terrestrial habitats are based on factors that affect (limit) focal habitats.
+Working hypotheses for terrestrial habitats are based on factors that affect (limit) focal habitats.
 Hypotheses were defined for riparian/riverine wetlands, ponderosa pine habitats, and interior grasslands.
 Factors affecting the habitats were identified and biological objectives reflecting habitat protection as well as enhancement and maintenance of habitat function were formulated.
 Terrestrial habitat biological objectives are focused on protecting and enhancing functionality in areas that are have a high or medium protection status, and private lands that meet one or more of the following conditions: